webmarketingroi/optimizely-x-cli/README.md

  - `-s` - use the self-signed SSL certificate (if you use HTTPS)

 ### Push a local experiment to Optimizely.

+Push (create or update) an experiment to Optimizely X through the REST API.
+This will create a new experiment remotely if it hasn’t been pushed before, or update the existing Optimizely experiment and its variations if it has.

 ```
 optxcli push-experiment <path>
 ```

-Push (create or update) an experiment to Optimizely X through the REST API.
-This will create a new experiment remotely if it hasn’t been pushed before, or update the existing Optimizely experiment and its variations if it has.
+Arguments:

+ - `<path>` – The path to the experiment directory.
+Required.

 ## Copyright and license